 Periodically remove the anchor line from the rope locker, rinse it with freshwater and allow it to dry in the sun.
 Cleaning the anchor line regularly will reduce odors in the anchor rope locker and increase the life of the line.
-The line should also be inspected for abrasions or signs of deterioration.
-Replace the line if it shows any sign of damage or deterioration.
-Make sure the bitter end of the anchor line is secured to the special fitting in the locker when you reinstall it.

-Anchor Rope Locker
+Anchor Rope Locker Hatch